MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-cloudera-install.md

 This article explains how to generate, deploy, and activate an installation parcel for Machine Learning Server 9.2.1 on a Cloudera distribution of Apache Hadoop (CDH).

 Cloudera offers a parcel installation methodology for adding services and features to a cluster.
 On a Hadoop cluster, Machine Learning Server is installed on all data nodes.
-You can use a generated parcel to distribute Machine Learning Server packages across nodes within your CDH cluster.
+You can use a parcel to distribute and activate the service on all nodes within your CDH cluster.

 If your operating system is not 7.0, or if you want to add [operationalization features](../operationalize/concept-operationalize-deploy-consume.md) on edge nodes, use the regular [Hadoop installation instuctions](machine-learning-server-hadoop-install.md) instead.

 ## Prepare for installation

-This section explains how to get the parcel generation script and simulate parcel creation.
+This section explains how to obtain the parcel generation script and simulate parcel creation.

 ### Download a Machine Learning Server distribution